 Due to give you best wallpaper for Chinese New Year 2017, here is my own design.
 A wallpaper design to celebrate Chinese New Year for 2017, the year of the Rooster.
+The date of 2017 Chinese New Year is on Saturday, 28 January 2017.
 The features of this wallpaper are awesome, including red and gold background, gold colored background, the rooster zodiac logo, and also it's high resolution.
 The resolution of this wallpaper is 1920x1080 pixels, which also known as HD wallpaper.
 Seems like another HD wallpapers, this wallpaper also perfect for monitors with 16:09 aspect ratio, or widescreen monitors.

 Chinese New Year

 The new year of Chinese also known as "Imlek", and also the "Spring Festival" ( simplified Chinese 春节; traditional Chinese 春節; Pinyin: Chūn jié ).
 The moment of Chinese New Year is also one of the biggest holiday in China.
 Spring Festival is centuries old and gains significance because of several myths and traditions.
 Chinese New Year is celebrated in countries and territories with significant Chinese populations.
+Commonly, people usually saying "Gong Xi Fa Cai" to others.
 Here are several countries and other places which also observing Chinese New Year:

 - Mainland China